iceman-vici/tracker-app/README.md

 | `CORS_ORIGIN` | CORS allowed origin | No |
 | `LOG_LEVEL` | Logging level (debug/info/warn/error) | No |

+## Security

+- **Never commit your `.env` file** - It's already in `.gitignore`
+- Use environment variables for sensitive data
+- The application uses JWT for session management
+- All API requests use HTTPS
+- Rate limiting is enabled by default
+- Credentials are only stored locally in your `.env` file

 ## Rate Limiting

 Time Doctor API has rate limits: